UMAprotocol/protocol/.github/PULL_REQUEST_TEMPLATE.md

   Please include a concise title that briefly describes the change.
   Titles should be prefixed with the area of code that the change affects and they should be in the present simple tense.
 Examples:

-  dvm: adds a new function to compute voting rewards offchain monitor bot: fixes broken link in liquidation log voter dapp: adds countdown timer component to the header -->
+  feat(dvm): adds a new function to compute voting rewards offchain fix(monitor): fixes broken link in liquidation log feat(voter-dapp): adds countdown timer component to the header build(solc): updated solc version to 0.6.12

+  See https://github.com/UMAprotocol/protocol/blob/master/CONTRIBUTING.md#prs for more details on PR titles.
+-->